my-best-day/medium/readme.md

 ```

 #### Download a vocab.txt

-For example from [Hugging Face](https://huggingface.co/google-bert/bert-base-uncased/tree/main).
-I used both this vocab and another one, smaller.
-Training runs faster, consuming less memory, with a smaller vocab, and in my case, the smaller vocab yielded better results.
+For example, download it from [Hugging Face](https://huggingface.co/google-bert/bert-base-uncased/tree/main), or find it under [etc/vocab/vocab.txt](./etc/vocab/vocab.txt).
+I experimented with both.
+In my experience, training runs faster, consumes less memory, and yield better results with the smaller vocabulary.

+You want to copy it to `<base-dir>/vocab`

+#### Install and adjust the config file

 `cp etc/templates/config_template.ini config.ini`

-if you are running on a machine without gpu/cuda, also copy:
+if you are running on a machine without gpu/cuda, see `local_config_template.ini` for more modest settings.
-`cp etc/tempaltes/local_config_template.ini local_config.ini`

 if you're using `local_config.ini`, edit that file, otherwise edit `config.ini`